Coaching youth, young adults, and parents through emotional challenges to build confident, successful lives

 Is your child expressing self-doubt?

 I can’t.
 I don’t want to (risk it).
 It’s too hard.
 It’s not my fault.
 I’m not doing it.
 Nothing ever goes my way.
+Do you think this is good?
+Why do things have to change?
 I’m scared.
 You don’t understand!

 We’ll identify your child’s emotional struggles, what triggers them, and the behaviors or feelings they wish to change.
 Through roleplaying and activities that help your child overcome challenges in the moment, we’ll start to change your child’s perspective for the better.
 As we learn and practice these skills your child’s self-confidence will increase, they’ll transition from a fixed to growth mindset, they’ll begin to challenge and replace irrational beliefs, and start to manage their emotions, while understanding the emotions of others.